DCAN-Labs/ExecutiveSummary/ReadMe.md

 ## Version: 1.0.2

 ## System Requirements:
-- Software Packages Required: fsl (4.1.9 or later presumed), freesurfer (v5.3)
+- Imaging Software Packages Required:
+  - fsl v4.1.9 or later
+  - freesurfer v5.3
 - Environment: python 2.7.x
+  - argparse

+## Intended Usage:
+- run `layout_bulder.py` after FNL\_PreProc, but before any cleanup scripts have been ran
+- _Note: you can move the HTML to any other directory, but it needs its 'img' folder along with it to view the images!_

 ## Processed and RAW Data Structures Required:
 - FNL_PreProc MUST be completed
 - Folder Structures:
-  - /path/to/subjectID/summary/
+  - /path/to/processed/pipeline/subjectID/summary/
     - .gif and .png images produced via FNL_PreProc (_T1/T2 segmentations and epi coregistrations with functional_)
-  - /path/to/subjectID/unprocessed/NIFTI/
+  - /path/to/processed/pipeline/subjectID/unprocessed/NIFTI/
     - all _raw_ T1, T2, resting-state functional, and single-band reference data (nii or nii.gz) used in processing
-  - /path/to/subjectID/MNINonLinear/Results/
+  - /path/to/processed/pipeline/subjectID/MNINonLinear/Results/

 ## Program Launch:
+- from any beast or qlogin-session to the AIRC, open a terminal and enter:
-- from Linux: _python /PSYCH/code/release/executive_summary/summary_tools/layout_builder.py -s /path/to/processed_subject_folder_ [-s /another/subject ... -s /another...]
+  `python /PSYCH/code/release/executive_summary/summary_tools/layout_builder.py -s </path/to/processed/pipeline/subjectID/>  [ -s /another/subject ... -s /another...]`

 ## What It Makes:
 - a sub-directory 'img' within /summary, containing: